-Core Members of the C-Roads platform are European States that agree to work together to achieve deployments that enable interoperable and seamless cross-border C-ITS services for European travellers.
-At the current stage, eighteen European States committed to participate with their pilot sites.
-The C-Roads Platform remains open for other European States as well, as long as they are willing to actively participate.
-Since 2019 the scope was enlarged towards urban areas.
-Currently more than 50 cities are starting to implement C-ITS Use Cases.
+Core Members of the European C Roads platform are State authorities and infrastructure operators that work together to achieve deployments that enable interoperable and seamless cross-border C ITS services for European travellers.
+At the current stage, representatives from eighteen European States are committed to cooperate to enable interoperable C-ITS service deployments.
+The European C Roads Platform is set up as an open platform inviting representatives from further European States.